No NFL basement for Bills, now 2-1 with a victory over Broncos

 Now 2-1, the Bills must keep their early-season success in perspective.
 The Bills started hot in 2016 (4-2), 2015 (3-2), 2014 (5-3), 2012 (2-1) and 2011 (5-2) but collapsed down the stretch in almost every case.
 It will still be a long road for the Bills to make the playoffs, continuing with a tough road trip next Sunday to play the Atlanta Falcons.

-But for now, expect the Bills to enjoy their title as the NFL's underdogs.
+But for now, expect the Bills to enjoy their status as the NFL's underdogs.

 "I sense that our team embraces some of the underdog role, and that’s good," coach Sean McDermott said Friday.
 "There’s a lot of power in that.
 I would say that we focus on a lot that’s going on in this building, not outside of this building.
 Right now, that focus is on ourselves and the Denver Broncos, and trying to get to 2-1."